-Say it out loud: Black Lives Matter!In this moment, there’s a convergence of a history of oppression, frequent killings of Black people with no consequences for their killers, a white supremacist U.S. president, a pandemic that’s disproportionately affecting people of color… it feels like James Baldwin’s Fire Next Time is here.
+Say it out loud: Black Lives Matter!In this moment, there’s a convergence of a history of oppression, frequent killings of Black people with no consequences for their killers, political attempts to further disempower people who are already underrepresented, a pandemic that’s disproportionately affecting people of color… it feels like James Baldwin’s Fire Next Time is here.
 All of these injustices and more are why the Black Lives Matter movement is needed, and why the movement needs all hearts on deck!

 Here in the United States, we must break down and rebuild to overcome the inequities of our brutal history.
 As we repair and nourish our relationships with the Earth, let us also work to better understand and repair our relationships with one another, and the internal and external structures that create and reinforce injustice.
 For many of us this can mean confronting difficult or uncomfortable truths.